Get to know Tracy…

 Which of your books gives you the most pride or satisfaction?

-I obviously have a soft spot for SCINTILLATE because it was my first published book (the 4th I wrote.)
-But I have a YA thriller coming out in spring of 2016 from Houghton Mifflin Harcourt called, MIRAGE, and I’m really proud of the writing I did on that book.
+I obviously have a soft spot for Scintillate because it was my first published book (the 4th I wrote.)
+But I’m also proud of the writing I did in Mirage, my YA thriller.